hMsats/double_pendulum_octave/README.md

 In the unpacked directory just run `dp` in Octave to start the simulation.

+It will plot the double pendulum, which starts swinging after 3 seconds.

-It will first calculate the time delay necessary to make the pendulum swing in realtime.
+The program will first calculate for 1 second the time delay necessary to make the pendulum swing in realtime.

-Then press any key to start the pendulum.
 On Linux you end the program by typing crtl c.

 It uses fourth order Runge-Kutta on the solution of the Hamilton-Lagrange equations.
-The pendulum is plotted via `plot` in Octave.

 Parameters can easily be changed at the top of dp.m.

-It's a lot of fun to set both `TH10` and `TH20` to 180 degrees.
+It's fun to set both `TH10` and `TH20` to 180 degrees.
 This gives a vertical double pendulum which should be stable in theory but in practice begins to fall after about a minute due to the finite accuracy of the simulation.